Devasy23/Hwiz/health_analyzer/COMPLETION_SUMMARY.md

 ## What We've Built Together

 Congratulations!
-You now have a **professional, production-ready foundation** for your Health Analyzer app.
+You now have a **professional, production-ready foundation** for your LabLens app.
 Here's what has been created:

 ## 📦 Complete Package Delivered